Great Montana Rivers

 The Jefferson River

-The child of both the Beaverhead River and the Big Hole River, first appears in the town of Twin Bridges, Montana, from which it flows northeast, meeting the Madison River north of Three Forks, Montana,from which the two then flow about two miles farther north to combine with the Gallatin River to form the Missouri River.
+The child of both the Beaverhead River and the Big Hole River, the Jefferson River first appears in the town of Twin Bridges, Montana, from which it flows northeast, meeting the Madison River north of Three Forks, Montana, from which the two then flow about two miles farther north to combine with the Gallatin and Madison rivers to form the Missouri River.

 The Madison River

-For eons the Missouri River has flown northward from Three Forks, at 4130 feet above sea level, cutting deep canyons through the Big Belt Mountains as it makes its way toward the mighty Mississppi River.
-When it reaches the Plains, the Missouri flows through the northeastern portion of Montana at much lower elevations than at its starting point in Three Forks, MT and travels 1029 miles, creating Montana’s longest River.
+For eons the Missouri River has flown northward from Three Forks, Montana at 4130 feet above sea level, cutting deep canyons through the Big Belt Mountains as it makes its way toward the mighty Mississippi River.
+When it reaches the Plains, the Missouri flows through the northeastern portion of Montana at much lower elevations than at its starting point in Three Forks, MT and travels 1029 miles, creating Montana’s longest river.